MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-run-as-profiles.md

 2. For each system, create or use an existing set of credentials that have at least the set of privileges described in [Least-Privilege Monitoring](reporting-services-management-pack-least-privilege-monitoring.md).

 3. For each set of credentials identified in Step 2, ensure that a corresponding **Run As Account** exists in the management group.
-Create a **Run As Account**, if required.
+Create a **Run As Account**, if necessary.

 4. Configure mapping between targets and Run As accounts on the **Run As Accounts** tab of each of the Run As profiles.